yiqingxyq/RepoST/README.md

 <br><br><br>
 <a id="repost-train-rs"></a>
 ## Training with RepoST-Train (Rejection Sampling)
-Similar to vanilla SFT, we provide the code for processing training data under `get_training_data` and provide the code for model training under `LLaMA-Factory`.
+Similar to vanilla SFT, we provide the rejection sampling (distill) data we used in our paper in `LLaMA-Factory/data/ExecTrain_rejection_sampling_claudegpt_debug_replay_data.json` and provide the code for model training under `LLaMA-Factory`.
+Please directly refer to the [Model Training Instructions](#model-training-rs) if you want to train with the provided data.

-We further provide the code for generating candidate solutions under `generation`.
+If you want to run rejection sampling on your own, we provide the code for generating candidate solutions under `generation/`, the code for execution in `RepoST/execution.py`, and the code to process training data under `get_training_data/`.

 ### Setup and Installation for both code generation and model training
 We recommend using different environments for code generation and for model training.
 Specifically: